Haron123/attiny13a-serial-monitor/README.md

 # attiny13a-serial-monitor
-a single data wire, serial monitor on an attiny13a using a 128x64 oled ssd1306
+a single data wire, serial monitor on an attiny13a using a 128x64 oled ssd1306 (just to clarify the attiny13 is the slave accepting serial text from a host) YOU CAN ONLY SEND UPPERCASE ASCII LETTERS KEEP THAT IN MIND!

+this code assumes ur running at a frequency of 9.6mhz

 HUGE THANKS TO WAGIMINATOR FOR HIS OLED LIBARY https://github.com/wagiminator/ATtiny13-TinyOLEDdemo/tree/main FOR HIS OLED LIBARY